BaltazarCortina/true-north-interview-fe/README.md

 ## Preview

-A preview deployment of this project can be found in [true-north-interview-fe.vercel.app](https://true-north-interview-fe.vercel.app/).
+A preview deployment of this project can be found [here](https://true-north-interview-fe.vercel.app/).

 ## Run the project